How to Install Python 3.11 on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

 The Deadsnakes PPA is community-maintained and does not guarantee timely security updates.
-For production systems that require predictable patch coverage, prefer Ubuntu’s supported default Python release for your Ubuntu version or use a source build with your own security monitoring and patch process.
+For production systems that require predictable patch coverage, prefer Ubuntu’s supported default Python release for your Ubuntu version or use a source build only when you also own the security monitoring and rebuild process.

 Confirm that apt resolves python3.11 from the PPA before installing: